guibueno/guibueno.github.io/_rationale/principles.markdown

 ### Within the narrative

-Language-Bug infections causes leaners to develop "language learning superpowers", which they cannot manage well at first.
-Principles are trainning sessions that will teach them to user these superpowers
+Language-Bug infection causes leaners to develop "language learning superpowers", which they cannot manage well at first.
+Principles train users to use these superpowers to learn languages.

 ### Association with existing material